willalwin/Career-Counselor-Chatbot/README.md

 # Career-Counselor-Chatbot

-simple chatbot designed to help students decide on a CS degree
+A simple chatbot designed to help students decide on a CS degree.

+Language: AIML

+Usage: Go to https://home.pandorabots.com/dash/bot-directory and search for willalwin chatbot.
+You may need to login to do so.